Michigan lawyer discusses exclusive remedy provision and lawsuits employees have when they get hurt on the job.

 Our law firm offers free telephone advice for anyone hurt on-the-job.
 Most of these callers want to know about their legal rights and how to protect themselves.
 They want to know if injured at work can I sue?

-However, there are some other lawsuits that employees could have when they get injured on the job.
+However, there are some other lawsuits that employees could have when they get hurt on the job.
 Keep reading to find out about disputed workers’ comp claims, uninsured employers, intentional torts, product liability, and negligent third-parties.

 If your workers’ comp benefits have been disputed